fp-tower/blog/content/2020-01-27-introducing-error-reporting-in-optics.md

 // res4: Map[String, Int] = Map(john -> 20, marie -> 34)
 ```

-The interface follow three rules which ensure if an `Optional` successfully gives access to some value, then you can only
+The interface follow three rules which ensure if an `Optional` successfully accesses a value, then it can only
-modify this particular section and nothing else.
+modify this particular section of the larger object and nothing else.
 These rules are generally checked using property based testing:
 1. if `getOption(from) == Some(x)`, then `replace(x, from) == from` .
 1. if `getOption(from) == Some(x)`, then `getOption(replace(y, from)) == Some(y)` .
 1. if `getOption(from) == None`, then `replace(x, from) == from`.